OSGeo/gdal/gdal/doc/source/community.rst

 The `Mailing List`_ and `GitHub`_ avenues are going to be more productive communication channels in most situations.

+.. note:: the Freenode channel only accepts messages from registered
+          users, so make sure to complete that step.
+Instructions can be found on https://wiki.osgeo.org/wiki/Matrix for doing it from the Matrix side and https://freenode.net/kb/answer/registration
+          for doing it from the IRC side (if you don't use Matrix)

 .. _`git`: https://en.wikipedia.org/wiki/Git_(software)
 .. _`Freenode`: http://freenode.net